Tsoympet/PARTHENON-CHAIN/docs/deployment.md

   while the wallet is locked.
 - Validate backups by restoring onto an isolated host and verifying `getbalance` and a few historical transactions via RPC.
+- Keep offsite copies of configuration, TLS certificates (if used), and systemd unit files to rebuild quickly after incidents.